ipyton/appointments/README.md

-# Appointments Scheduling Application
+# AppointEase - Appointment Scheduling Application

-A Next.js application for appointment scheduling and management.
+An appointment scheduling and management system built with Next.js.

 ## Features